ppfmirador/biciregistro-app/README.md

 ## Troubleshooting & FAQ

 - **CORS Errors:** If you experience CORS errors from Cloud Functions, ensure your local development URL (e.g., `http://localhost:3000` or your Gitpod/Cloud Workstation URL) is added to the `allowedOrigins` array in `functions/src/index.ts`.
-- **App Check Errors (403 Forbidden):** When running locally, App Check will block requests.
+- **App Check Errors (403 Forbidden):**
+    - **Local Development:** When running locally (`npm run dev`), App Check will block requests.
 Open the browser's developer console.
 You will see an App Check message with a debug token.
 Copy this token and add it to `.env.local` as `NEXT_PUBLIC_FIREBASE_APPCHECK_DEBUG_TOKEN`.
-- **Firebase Auth Redirects:** For authentication to work correctly on a custom domain, the `apphosting.yaml` file contains necessary rewrite rules.
-The `next.config.ts` file also uses `FIREBASE_AUTH_HOSTING_URL` for this purpose.
-Ensure this variable is set correctly.
-- **Cloud Functions Deploy Error `Cannot find module`**: This often happens if non-TypeScript files (like `.json`) are not correctly included in the build process.
-The standard solution in this project is:
-  1. Place the resource file (e.g., `cors.json`) inside the `functions/src` directory.
-  2. Ensure a `postbuild` script in `functions/package.json` copies the file from `src/` to the output `lib/` directory.
-  3. Update the `import` path in your `.ts` file to be relative to its final location in the `lib/` directory (e.g., `import config from './config.json'`).
+    - **Staging/Production:** This usually means the domain your app is hosted on has not been added to your reCAPTCHA settings in the Google Cloud Console, or the `NEXT_PUBLIC_RECAPTCHA_SITE_KEY` is not correctly configured for the environment.
+- **Next.js Config Errors:** This project uses `next.config.mjs` for its configuration.
+If you see errors related to `next.config.ts`, ensure you are using the `.mjs` file.

 ## Contributing Guidelines